AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 - Defensive Stance: You bolster your body and anchor it to the ground, granting you a +1 bonus to your AC and a +1 bonus to saving throws.
 - Offensive Stance: Your weapon becomes an extension of your body and even your unarmed strikes are bolstered.
 You have a +1 bonus to weapon attack and damage rolls.

-You may also change your stance while focused using 1 focus over a quick action.
+You may also change your stance while focused as a quick action.
 In addition, you become proficient with Resilience and Initiative saving throws.

 ### Watchful Combatant